Electrical Protective Equipment

 All electrical protective equipment made of rubber should meet the established safety standards and specifications discussed below.

-Note: For more on this topic, see Course 715, Electrical Safety Basics.
+Note: For more on this topic, see Course 715, Electrical Safety for Technicians & Supervisors.

 Insulating equipment must not be used if any of the following defects are detected:

 - a hole, tear, puncture, or cut;